rouault/llvm-project-deluge/README.md

 - Type errors arising from misuse of va_lists.

+- Pointer races.

+- System calls.
+All buffers passed to system calls are checked for bounds and type.

 - Lots of other stuff.

-Fil-C supports tricky features like threads, signal handling, and even mmap.
+Fil-C comes with a reasonably complete POSIX libc and even supports tricky features like threads, signal handling, and `mmap`/`munmap`.

 ## Things That Don't Work